jayanti-prasad/MDSIM/namd-tutorials/README.md

   This is really an unreasonable requirement and so despite having outstanding numerical codes available, such as GROMAX, and NAMD, many users feel helpless.

-  Here I am presenting a simple python script which can run a molecular dynamics simulation using NAMD end-to-end in a very smooth way, without requiring any GUI to be running.
+  Here I am presenting here a simple python script which can run a molecular dynamics simulation using NAMD end-to-end in a very smooth way, without requiring any GUI to be running.
   This means that this script can be launched in an automatic way on cloud systems, such as amazon AWS, without any difficulty.

   The python script (see how to use below) does the following:

-  - Read a 'pdb' file and create a 'psf' as well a new 'pdb' file using a topology file supplied by the user.
+  - Reads a 'pdb' file (protein + ligand docked) and creates a 'psf' as well a new 'pdb' file using a topology file supplied by the user.

   - Solvate the system wih water.